dfds/dojo/workshops/crossplane-hackathon/katas/1/kata/README.md

 kubectl get bucket
 ```

-Check if it has also been deleted from localstack:
+Check if it has also been deleted from localstack
 ```
-aws s3 --endpoint-url=$LOCALSTACK_URL ls
+aws s3 --endpoint-url=http://localstack.default.svc.cluster.local:4566 ls
 ```

 If no results returned, then proceed with deleting the ProviderConfig resource: